Achievable logoAchievable logo

 Ingestion

-Once in the stomach, food undergoes both mechanical and chemical digestion.
-The stomach’s acidic environment is created by parietal cells secreting hydrochloric acid; this low pH activates pepsin, a protease specializing in protein breakdown.
-Meanwhile, goblet cells secrete a protective mucus layer that guards the stomach lining from self-digestion.
-The stomach’s elastic, banana‐shaped structure can stretch considerably and is sealed by the cardiac sphincter at the top and the pyloric sphincter at the bottom.
+Once food reaches the stomach, digestion continues through both mechanical mixing and chemical breakdown.
+The stomach’s acidic environment is produced by parietal cells, which secrete hydrochloric acid.
+The low pH activates pepsin, a protease that breaks down proteins.
+At the same time, goblet cells secrete a protective mucus layer that helps prevent the stomach lining from being digested.

-The liver plays multiple roles in digestion and metabolism.
-It synthesizes bile from cholesterol, which is stored in the gall bladder and released to emulsify fats into smaller droplets known as micelles, increasing surface area for lipase to act.
+The liver supports digestion and metabolism in several ways.
+It synthesizes bile from cholesterol.
+Bile is stored in the gall bladder and released to emulsify fats into smaller droplets called micelles, which increases surface area for lipase to act.
 The liver also makes and stores glycogen, carries out gluconeogenesis, and performs detoxification (including ammonia removal).
-Additionally, it stores certain vitamins and iron.
+In addition, it stores certain vitamins and iron.

-Finally, bile may be held in the gall bladder until needed, at which point it is secreted into the duodenum to assist fat digestion.
+Finally, bile may be held in the gall bladder until it’s needed.
+When released, it enters the duodenum to assist fat digestion.

 Major digestive enzymes